rrezel/onsen/README.md

 You can get teh Webhook URL and set it in your source code manager to trigger builds when new code is pushed to the git repo.

 ## Setting up testing and validation
-Howevermuch we want it to, onsen can't write tests for you.
+However much we want it to, onsen can't write tests for you.
 There are place holders for integration tests and validation tests in your pipeline, as indicated below:

 ```
               stage("Run integration tests") {